johnwargo/pi-remind/readme.md

 + Place the Pi in a case
 + Power it up!

-When the Pi is all ready to go, update the device's software using the following commands:
+When the Pi is all ready to go, open a terminal window and update the device's software using the following commands:

 	sudo apt-get update
 	sudo apt-get upgrade